uugames/uugames.github.io/content/_index.md

 +++

 # Welcome
-The Game Studio site provides information about learning and researching game design and development at Ulster University's Derry/Londonderry campus.
-We offer a vibrant hub for game development education, industry connections, and innovative research.
+This site provides information about learning and researching game design and development on Ulster University's Derry/Londonderry campus.
+Our Game Studio offers a vibrant game development education hub, industry connections, and innovative research.
 Explore our courses, stay updated with news, and learn about our exciting projects.